alexkasema/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 A script that lists all the tables of a database in your MySQL server.
 ## 4-first_table.sql
 A script that creates a table called first_table in the current database in your MySQL server.
+## 5-full_table.sql
+A script that prints the full description of the table first_table.